george-kirby/forked-tongue/README.md

 ## Future development

 There are a number of potential improvements to be made to the app:
 - tests!
 As a recent software engineering graduate, I am just starting to learn to implement tests in my apps.
+This app contains the first tests I have written, and there is a lot of room for improvement.
 - multiple requests, to get *all* of the user's repositories.
 At present Forked Tongue only looks at (up to) 100 repositories of each user, due to the structure of the Github API.
 - making the request with an appropriate Authorization header (**github docs link**) would allow for 5,000 requests every hour, rather than just 60.
 - a more detailed breakdown of the count of each language (eg a chart to show the frequency of each language)